 - Foods, liquids or beverages in crown‐capped bottles or containers with pull‐tab tops, corks or screw caps; and

 - Cans that:

-Alternative measure: Hire an outside service having expertise in cleaning and sanitizing food establishments exposed to floods.
+- Alternative measure: Hire an outside service that has expertise in cleaning and sanitizing food establishments exposed to floods.

 For more information on food safety, contact the